RajaRaviSekarA/RNNStockPricePrediction/README.md

 ## Technologies Used
 - Python Programming
-- NumPy objects to create arrays/metrics to apply DL/ML modelsPython Programming
+- NumPy objects to create arrays/metrics to apply DL/ML models
 - Panda for Data Wrangling and Data manipulation purposes
 - Seaborn to create visually appealing statistical graphics
 - Matplotlib to create a range of plots and visualizations
 - Iterator tool is to create iterator for efficient looping
 - Scikit Learn ML (Machine Learning) Library
-- Keras is a high-level API for building and training NN (Neural Networks) on top of TensorFlow
+- Keras is a high-level API for building and training NNs on top of TensorFlow
 - TensorFlow is an open-source ML framework for building and developing ML models
 - All the versions are the latest as of April 2025